7 things to do in the D this weekend

-DETROIT (WXYZ) — This weekend in metro Detroit, people can attend the Arab & Chaldean Festival and Beacon Park's five-year anniversary celebration.

-If you're looking for a musical performance, Anita Baker and Roger Waters will be at Little Caesars Arena, respectively.
+DETROIT (WXYZ) — The Greektown Heritage Festival and the Mo Pop Festival will be returning to the city of Detroit this weekend.

-Here's a list of seven things to do in metro Detroit this weekend:
+RuPaul’s Drag Race and Taco Showdown will also be returning to the city.
+Here's a list of seven things to do in the D this weekend:

 Friday